-Letters of warning/suspensions/removals) against thousands of APWU members.
+he APWU/USPS National Agreement grants to the Employer the right to impose discipline for alleged misconduct.
+Every year, management takes disciplinary action of some sort (letters of warning/suspensions/removals) against thousands of APWU members.
 While we would never be so naive as to suggest that every disciplinary action is totally without merit, our function as APWU stewards and officers is to represent our members, not to judge them.
 Every APWU represented craft employee is entitled to a competent, thorough, and fair defense against management imposed discipline.